 NOTE: Shelters are first come, first serve and can’t be reserved.

 I was expecting the bugs to be bad, but they weren’t an issue.
-Even when I slept in the shelter I did not really get bothered too much.
-I know the weather dropped to 50 degrees Fahrenheit at night, so that probably kept the bugs away.
+Even when I slept in the shelter I didn’t get bothered too much.
+The weather dropped to 50 degrees Fahrenheit at night, so that probably kept the bugs away.
 I also treated my clothing with permethrin, and did not see a single tick the entire trip.

 The OLP is known for rattlesnakes.
 Throughout my research, I consistently read that the rock outcropping on Sharp Top and Sullivan Mountain were a hotbed for them, especially in summer.
 I had warm, sunny days, but I did not see or hear any any on either outcropping.